pytorch/torchdynamo/benchmarks/README.md

 ### Benchmarks
 Make sure to carefully follow the [torchbench installation](https://github.com/pytorch/benchmark#installation) instructions, taking care to build the auxiliary libraries (torchvision, torchtext) from a matching version to your pytorch version.

 For HF and TIMM models, the scripts already install the transformers and timm package respectively on the first run.

 ## Runbook

-There are two ways to run the benchmarks.
+### Basic Usage
+There are a lot of flags in the benchmark runner, and it can be confusing to know which settings to use or what machine to run it on.
+In order to support apples-to-apples comparison, we have provided the following 'standard' settings in runner.py.
+This script is a wrapper over the common benchmarking infrastructure and simplifies the flags.
+We will continually update runner.py with the latest and most relevant compilers for training and inference.
+It also provides some graph utilities to visualize and compare results.
+Some of the example commands are

+**Inference Commands**
+* Inference compilers on torchbench models - `python benchmarks/runner.py --suites=torchbench --inference --dtypes=float16`

+**Training Commands**
+* Training compilers on TIMM models - `python benchmarks/runner.py --suites=timm_models --training --dtypes=float32 --output-dir=timm_logs`
+* AOTAutograd Training compiler on TIMM models - `python benchmarks/runner.py --suites=timm_models --training --dtypes=float32 --compilers=aot_nvfuser --output-dir=timm_logs`

+Running runner.py generate a file named `run.sh`.
+This file contains the actual commands that invoke the common benchmarking infrastructure with the appropriate flags.
+Which brings us to the advanced usage.

+### Advanced Usage

-First, one could directly call torchbench.py, huggingface.py or timm_models.py with the necessary flags.
+One could directly call torchbench.py, huggingface.py or timm_models.py with the necessary flags.
 There are a lot of flags in the benchmarks runner.
 Some of the examples are as follows.
+These are subject to change.

 **Inference Commands**
 * TorchScript NVFuser Inference - `python benchmarks/torchbench.py -dcuda --isolate -n100 --speedup-ts`